skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

 [JavaScript strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)
 turns duplicate arguments into a syntax error instead).

-Then, we create a new `FrameDescriptor` and save it in the `frameDescriptor` field.
+Then, we create a new `FrameDescriptor.Builder` and save it in the `frameDescriptor` field.
 That means, when we call `parseStmtsList()`, we will now parse variable declarations as local variables, instead of global ones.

-Finally, we save the `frameDescriptor` field in a local variable, reset our fields after parsing the body of the function (by setting `frameDescriptor` to `null`, and clearing the `functionLocals` map),
+Finally, we save the `FrameDescriptor` created from the `frameDescriptor` field in a local variable, reset our fields after parsing the body of the function (by setting `frameDescriptor` to `null`, and clearing the `functionLocals` map),